modestimpala/OdinOnDemand/README.md

 Control individual player's volume with "+" and "-" and toggle mute with the "M" button on the overflow menu.
 ">" to track forward.

 In the mod settings you can control master volume.
-This will affect every screen and boombox, be careful not to set this too high.
+This will affect every screen/boombox.

 All set file/play/pause/stop commands should be synced for multiplayer through RPC events.
 Volume and tracking are client sided.
 Tracking will de-sync.
 Screens do not currently check for sync or update to currently playing videos when connecting/loading new mediaplayers.

 ## NodeJS Server Installation

+No need to use an external server now, but it's still there if you want it. yt-dlp may often return more consistently and with better quality videos.
+There is also the self-hosted benefit.

 [Tutorial Video](https://www.youtube.com/watch?v=9_vs8MItO38)

 Setup of YouTube functionality is a little more involved.